All Brexit economic forecasts were wrong, British minister says

 When asked by another Member of Parliament whether he had heard claims that Treasury officials had “deliberately developed a model” to show that leaving the EU customs union was damaging to influence policy, Baker said he agreed.

-“I‘m sorry to say that my honourable friend’s account is essentially correct,” Baker said, adding that this was “quite extraordinary”.
+“I‘m sorry to say that my honorable friend’s account is essentially correct,” Baker said, adding that this was “quite extraordinary”.

 British officials are legally obliged to remain impartial on policy.